zearp/OptiHack/text/BIOS_STUFF.md

 We'll end up in another menu, all we want to enter here is ```F```.
 It will find and replace anything that can be updated, like this:

+> Note: The values and number of updates for your machine could be different, on mine it also cleared out 2 entries.
+It won't remove anything that could prevent booting up.
+And you can always flash back your backup, or download the BIOS from Dell and flash the BIOS with that.
+If you change the CPU you may need to re-run the above but I'm not certain about that.

 ```
 Choice:F
 CPUID 306C3 found.